armin-fx/BandedScad/doc/operator.md

 - `draft_primitives_basic.scad`
 - `draft_primitives_transform.scad`

-All operator modules already exists as
-[functions for data list](draft_primitives.md).
+All (mostly) operator modules already exists as [functions for data list](draft_primitives.md).
 The functions have the same argument sequence as the module version, but needs the object as first argument (parameter `object`).